 Inspiration from Steve Jobs

 I remember one of the first times I noticed him.
 There was a cover photo on a magazine, around 1985 I think, where he was posing in a room full of Macs.
-I had very little experience with the Apple line of computers back then, so this was probably the first time I realized that this “fruit company” maybe was a serious contender.
+I had very little experience with the Apple line of computers back then, so this was probably the first time I realized that this “fruit company” could be a serious contender.

 You don’t get successful without making enemies though.
 Unlike Microsoft, Apple has managed to make zealots out of their users which of course gives fuel to many conflicts.
 And Jobs himself is quite relentless.
 I remember when he was fired and started working with NeXT.
 Everybody thought he was out but fast forward a number of years and suddenly I got an iPod along with pretty much everybody else.
 The rest is history and today Jobs is one of the most influential industry leaders in the world.